aframevr/aframe/docs/components/raycaster.md

 will emit events on the entity when it detects intersections or clearing of intersections (i.e., when the raycaster is no longer intersecting an entity).

+We prescribe that the set of objects that the raycaster tests for intersection is explicitly defined via the `objects` selector property described below.
+Raycasting is an expensive operation, and we should raycast against only targets that need to be interactable at any given time.

 [cursor]: ./cursor.md
 [laser-controls]: ./laser-controls.md